 The Administration settings are high-level preferences intended for network administrators, IT support departments, or operators with administrator-level permissions.
 In other words, they're advanced settings used to configure your main Data Station once and then be forgotten.

 While every operator with the proper security permissions can access the Administration module, it contains settings that most operators won't be able to configure without help.
 An operator's access to these settings is governed by their security preferences.
-Your library's administrator can manage these settings in Tools > Preferences > Security.
+Your library's administrator can manage these settings in Preferences > Security.

 |These settings allow you to perform maintenance on your library catalog and update your Alexandria program.|